hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-29-modding-my-friends-keyboard.md

 {% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/red-jwicks-stock.webp" alt="" caption="**JWK Jwick linear reds**: 62 g springs, polycarbonate top housing, nylon PA66 bottom housing, and POM stems."%}

-I realized after the switches came in, however, that the PCB accepted only 3-pin switches and not 5-pin switches (the term 'pin' here is kind of silly, because three of the 'pins' are just plastic protorusions that help secure the switch, but everyone in keyboard land just calls them 'pins').
+I realized after the switches came in, however, that the PCB accepted only 3-pin switches and not 5-pin switches (the term 'pin' here is kind of silly, because three of the 'pins' are just plastic protrusions that help secure the switch, but everyone in keyboard land just calls them 'pins').
 So I had to cut the two plastic legs off each Jwick, so that they effectively became 3-pin switches.
 The switches still weren't fitting into the PCB though, and I realized that not only were the keyboard's original Gateron Browns 3-pins, but they also possessed a large cavity at the back of the switch, so that the PCB's RGB lights could shine behind each alpha key.
 The Jwiks did not have such a cavity, however, and so they refused to sit flush against the PCB, while the LEDs were still there.

 {% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/i-hate-this-pcb.jpg" alt="" caption="This PCB seems to have a lot of features that express its hatred for decent keyboard switches.
 It has tacky RGB LEDs, and is misisng 5-pin switch support, both of which prevent the new switches from sitting flush against the PCB."%}